 The idea behind our browser-based reading experience (OverDrive Read) is simple.
 When you see a book you like, you can start reading it with just a single click.
 We call this, "See book, read book," and it opens up all sorts of possibilities.

 Since OverDrive Read uses HTML5, most up-to-date web browsers are compatible.
-You can read on your computer (Windows, Mac, or Linux), your phone (iOS 7+, Android 2.3+, or Windows Phone 8), and your tablet (iOS 7+, Android 2.3+, or Windows RT/8).
+You can read on your computer (Windows, Mac, Chromebook, or Linux), your phone (iOS 6+ or Android 2.3+), and your tablet (iOS 6+, Android 2.3+, or Windows 8).
 You can read more about compatibility here.

 Try an OverDrive Read sample now to see how it works.

 How do I use OverDrive Read?

 When you click or tap Read next to a title on your library Bookshelf or open an eBook sample, it will open in a new tab in your browser.

 Click or tap the right or left edges of the eBook to turn pages.

-Click or tap and hold a word to access definitions, notes, and highlights.
+Click or tap and hold a word to define it, make a note, or highlight some text.

 Click or tap the bookmark icon in the upper-right to save your position.

 Use the table of contents (called "Chapters" in the menu) to navigate quickly through an eBook.

-You can use search to look up a word or phrase from within the eBook text.
+You can search for a word or phrase from within the eBook text.